Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/bindings/collections.md

 All `Binbable*` sources work with reusable cells, for that must be declared before use:

-- Registration cell as reusable:
+- Registering cell as reusable:
 `Table\CollectionView.RegisterNibForCellReuse(ItemViewCell.Nib, ItemViewCell.Key);`
 - Inherit `BindableTableViewCell`, `BindableCollectionViewCell`, `BindableTableViewHeaderFooterView`, `BindableUICollectionReusableView` or any custom cell with `IBindableView` interface.